Ray Donn: Acting

 Donn took early retirement from the trade in 1997 and began a new career as a film extra (or supporting artist).
 His first appearance was in the film Notting Hill.
-Since then he has appeared in many films and television productions, as well as a David Suchet (Hercule Poirot) stunt double.
+Since then he has appeared in many films and television productions, as well as a David Suchet (Hercule Poirot) body double.

 Partial filmography

 Donn has had a large number of uncredited roles in both film and episodic television.
 Credited roles include: